-Selection of communications for FA devices should be based upon aligning the network characteristics required by the application, with the communications technology options.
+Selection of communications for FA smart grid feeder automation devices should be based upon aligning the network characteristics required by the application, with the communications technology options.
 With communications, one size doesn’t fit all scenarios.
 Consideration should also be given to the presence of other utility applications in the same geographical area that may be able to leverage the same communications infrastructure, offering both operational and cost efficiencies.
-Applications, which may share utility field communication networks with FA, include Advanced Metering Infrastructure (AMI), outage management, and field workforce automation.
+Applications, which may share utility field communication networks with FA feeder automation, include Advanced Metering Infrastructure (AMI), outage management, and field workforce automation.
 ABB uniquely offers a full range of wireless communications options to support the full range of utility field area communications.

-Common feeder automation applications supported by ABB wireless networks include:
+Common automated distribution feeder applications supported by ABB wireless networks include:

 Fault Location, Isolation and Supply Restoration (FLISR) – minimizes the duration of an outages by automatically detecting and isolating distribution feeder faults and rerouting around them if possible, with little or no manual intervention.